instructlab/instructlab/README.md

 ## 🎁 Submit your new knowledge

-Of course the final step is, if you've improved the model, to open up a a pull-request in the [taxonomy repository](https://github.com/instruct-lab/taxonomy) that includes the `qna.yaml` files with your improved data.
+Of course the final step is, if you've improved the model, to open up a pull-request in the [taxonomy repository](https://github.com/instruct-lab/taxonomy) that includes the `qna.yaml` files with your improved data.

 ## 📬 Contributing